ria-ee/X-Road-tests/WORKFLOW.md

 ## 9 Bug fixes

-The Partner who created the latest version is main responsible of fixing the problem.
+When an error is detected, the Partner who located the error is responsible of detecting the source of the error.
+Detecting the source of the error means tracking the first version of the software that contains the error.
+When the source is detected the Partner who created the version in question must be notified.
+The Partner who created the version is responsible of fixing the problem.